noopurj/ccf/exercises/exercise2.md

 }
 ```

-23. Now we will print the computersChoice variable in the console log and see if the computer is cheating or it is sending random answer everything you hit play.
+23. Now we will print the computersChoice variable in the console log and see if the computer is cheating or it is sending random answer everytime you hit play.
 24. We do not want to always go to console log to print the result.
 Let us use the way we printed out our name in last exercise to print out computers choice.
 		`document.getElementById("computer-choice").innerHTML = "Computer chose " + computerChoice + "!";`
 25. Hit save and see if you can see the computers choice on your webpage when you click play.
 Notice, that you cannot see it yet.
 Let us find out why.